SondagesPro/LS-radioToStarRating/README.md

 ## Documentation

 The plugin can be activated for List (Radio) question type and Array question type.
 With Array question type: you must set 'Use dropdown presentation' to yes.

-With LimeSurvey version lesser than 3.0 : you must use [legacy](https://gitlab.com/SondagesPro/QuestionSettingsType/radioToStarRating/tree/legacy) branch.

 ### Extra options